wlg1/wlg1.github.io/notion/notes/Notes/CS & SWE/PyTorch.md

     ```

     This error message indicates that the dimensions of `tensor1` and `tensor2` are incompatible for element-wise operations, since the sizes of the first dimension (i.e., the number of rows) are different.

+---

+- How is pytorch bulit using c++?

+    PyTorch is primarily implemented in C++ to provide efficient tensor computations and deep learning operations.
+The C++ core of PyTorch is responsible for executing the underlying numerical operations and managing the computational graph.

+    1. **Libtorch**: The core of PyTorch is implemented in C++ and is commonly referred to as "Libtorch."
+Libtorch provides C++ APIs for tensor operations, autograd (automatic differentiation), and neural network building blocks.
+    2. **Tensors**: The fundamental data structure in PyTorch is the tensor, which represents multidimensional arrays.
+Libtorch provides efficient implementations of tensor operations using optimized C++ code.
+    3. **Autograd**: PyTorch's automatic differentiation engine, known as "autograd," allows for efficient computation of gradients for backpropagation.
+Autograd keeps track of operations performed on tensors and dynamically builds a computational graph.
+The C++ implementation of autograd efficiently calculates and propagates gradients through the computational graph.
+    4. **Integration with Python**: While the core of PyTorch is implemented in C++, the Python front end provides a user-friendly and intuitive interface to interact with the underlying C++ functionality.
+PyTorch leverages the Python programming language for tasks like high-level model specification, training loops, and data handling.
+The Python interface interacts with the C++ core through bindings generated using tools like Pybind11, which enables seamless integration between the C++ and Python code.

+    By leveraging C++ for the core functionality, PyTorch achieves a balance between performance and ease of use, allowing users to take advantage of efficient tensor computations while benefiting from the flexibility and simplicity of Python.